 So how does it feel?
 Well, that would depend on what you’re looking for.

 Other than the fact that the couch is pretty attentive with a 21” seating depth, the rest of it is up to you.
 Simplicity Sofas offers three different types of cushions with varying firmness on top of 200+ fabric choices (including leather).
 The final result ultimately depends on the combination you choose, which is why you’ll want to shoot them a message to discuss the deets before placing your order.

 Sure it’s a bit of a hassle, but if you’re someone who revels in picking your next “buy it for life” purchase and aren’t put off by the additional work it takes to design your own perfect sofa then this is your choice!

 How to get the sofa of your dreams

 Found a sofa on this list that has made you fall in love all over again?
 It’s the perfect height off the ground and the cushions are just how you like them – only that it doesn’t quite jive with the rest of your home.

+You can get all that, and more.
 Custom slipcovers will let you design your sofa the way you want it, all in an unobtrusive way.
 They just slip onto your sofa.
 Oh, they are also made-to-measure and will fit your couch to a tee.
 No need to worry about losing those lovely clean lines.

 Some brands like IKEA even give you the option of buying the sofa without fabric so you can design it yourself!

 Best part is that they are machine washable (except for the leather ones).
 After all, you can’t live in peace with your new sofa while worrying that the latest in the series of crayon on sofa artwork will destroy it.

 So who said we can’t have good things?
 Check us out to learn more!